projectdiscovery/openrisk/README.md

 # openrisk

-openrisk is a tool that generates a risk score based on the results of a Nuclei scan against a single target.
+openrisk is an experimental tool which reads nuclei output (text and markdown) and generates a risk score for the host using OpenAI's GPT3 model.
+It is intended, for now, to work against a single target at a time.

 > NOTE: This is an experimental program released by the ProjectDiscovery Research Team.
 As such, it may not meet the same code quality standards as our other projects, and may not be as well-tested.
-We welcome input, ideas, and bug fixes!
+We welcome suggestions, bug fixes, and ideas on integrating these experiments into our other tools!

 # Install openrisk
 openrisk requires **go1.18** to install successfully.
 Run the following command to install the latest version -